 At the turn of the 20th century, biologists discovered that some cells in the body had not yet been assigned as a certain type of cell.
 The use of these cells to treat diseases traces back to 1968 when the first bone marrow transplant was performed.
-The result of placing healthy stem cells into a sick individual’s body is the creation of healthy blood cells that are not infected.
+The result of placing healthy cells into a sick individual’s body is the creation of healthy blood cells that are not infected.
 In turn, these cells replace the diseased ones and start to heal the patient.

-Today, a clinic called the Lung Institute is using adult stem cells from the patient’s own fat, blood or bone marrow to provide similar healing results for people with lung diseases.
-Physicians extract stem cells from the patient, separate them, multiply them into millions of healthy cells, and then reintroduce them into the body.
+Today, a clinic called the Lung Institute is using adult cells from the patient’s own fat, blood or bone marrow to provide similar healing results for people with lung diseases.
+Physicians extract cells from the patient, separate them, multiply them into millions of healthy cells, and then reintroduce them into the body.
 The result, healthy cells replace the damaged ones found in the lungs.

-Just as penicillin was recognized by the medical community, so have stem cell developments.
-If the number of people who have already been successfully treated with stem cells is any indication of the future, then it will undoubtedly be heralded as one of the ground-breaking medical technologies of its time.
+Just as penicillin was recognized by the medical community, so have cell developments.
+If the number of people who have already been successfully treated with cells is any indication of the future, then it will undoubtedly be heralded as one of the ground-breaking medical technologies of its time.

 There are many natural ways to help cleanse the lungs and promote function.
 Here we list five natural remedies to support lung health.
 Read More